 "Soon."
 Mary soothes and she begins dusting powder from the marble worktop.

 I am crying now, tears streaming down my face and tickling my chin.
 "But we have to eat now before they catch us."

 The happiness begins to slip down my mother's face like water rushing down a window.
-The lights fading out of the kitchen, the counter tops shine is chased away and the pastries no longer glow.
+The lights fade out of the kitchen, the countertops shine is chased away and the pastries no longer glow.
 A shadow passes by the window and Mary drops the large bowl she'd been cleaning.
 Her face looks more like it usually does, lined and grim.
-More shadows pass by the window, black phantoms in the grey light of the kitchen.
+More shadows pass, black phantoms in the grey light.

 "They heard you."
 Mary hisses.

 I stumble back as more shadows crowd the room, angry voices coming through the back door.
 I look desperately for the other that leads to the hallway but it's not there.

 "Oh, Rosemarie."
 My mother says sadly and grasps the counter.
 She looks like she's about to fall.